-In 2018, married taxpayers can choose between several systems (including some reallocation of income between spouses before taxation), but for reasons emphasized in Section 2.6, the collective taxation (as before 2018) remains the best choice for resident population (the one considered in EUROMOD).
+In 2018, married taxpayers could choose between several systems which distinguish between residents and non-residents (including some reallocation of income between spouses before taxation), but for reasons emphasized in Section 2.6, the collective taxation (as before 2018) remains the best choice for resident population (the one considered in EUROMOD).

 In Luxembourg, the tax year corresponds to the calendar year.
 Income tax rates are progressive.
-They vary from 0% to 40% (19 brackets) in 2014, 2015 and 2016, up to 42% since 2017 (23 tax brackets).
+They vary from 0% to 40% (19 brackets) in 2016, up to 42% since 2017 (23 tax brackets).